 As for the game itself, what we have here is a thoroughly modern tale that explores the possibilities of augmented and virtual reality, and how those technologies might come to interfere with our perceptions of what is real and what is not.
 We’ll delve more deeply into these subjects in a subsequent article, but suffice to say that as time marches onwards, the main narrative thrust of Our World is Ended only feels like it is getting more and more relevant.

 Outside of the main narrative, Our World is Ended is also the latest in a growing line of works from Japanese popular culture that eschew an exclusively teenage cast in favour of a slightly older group.
-Yes, both the protagonist and one of the lead heroines are 18-year old high schoolers, but the majority of the main cast are significantly older, mostly between their early 20s and 30s.
+Yes, both the protagonist and one of the lead heroines are 18-year old students, but the majority of the main cast are significantly older, mostly between their early 20s and 30s.
 The game depicts modern life working at a small startup company — a game and tech development studio, in this case — as unglamorous, stressful and frequently unrewarding, but also emphasises the feeling that shared hardships can bring disparate types of people together.
 In short, it’s a game that really gets the modern world, and that while it’s easy to be cynical and depressed about what our lives are like in the late 2010s, it’s better to be able to laugh about it if you can.

 Interestingly, at the other end of the spectrum, the game also shows great understanding of and respect for the stylistic history of Japanese games, particularly role-playing games, visual novels and eroge.
 Sekai Owari, the character who appears to be the oldest member of the main cast, frequently makes it clear that he has grown up with games and yearns somewhat for the good old days; when a series of peculiar events appear to be summoning some of the company’s creations into reality, one of the first to appear is the sort of massive-chested, overbearingly sexual female character you’d expect to see in a late ’90s PC-98 eroge, and it becomes immediately apparent that her existence is mostly Owari’s “fault” — though the other cast members aren’t entirely blameless, either.